-Below are some useful characteristics of DBMS which are as follows:
+Below are some useful characteristics of DBMS, which are as follows:

-DBMS provides multiple users to access the same data across the network.
-So, even though the data is stored at a single location, multiple people across the globe can access the same shared resource and utilize it and manipulate the data.
+DBMS provides multiple users access to the same data across the network.
+Despite the data being stored in a single location, multiple individuals worldwide can access the shared resource, utilize it, and manipulate it.

-2. Data Sharing:
+2. Data Sharing

-3. Data Security:
+3. Data Security

-4. Data Search:
+4. Data Search

-5. Restricted Access:
+5. Restricted Access

-6. Data Independence:
+6. Data Independence

 Data changes do not hamper any system or don’t modify the application.